Do you have questions about static vs rotating proxies: What to pick for yourself? Then you are in the right place.

-Therefore, you can be sure that the websites will block you immediately by simply changing your IP address midway.
+Therefore, you can be sure that the websites will block you immediately by changing your IP address midway.

 - When you intend to achieve online legitimacy and high anonymity but at high speeds.

-The former offers really high speeds, while the latter provides legitimacy because it doesn’t generate IP addresses from virtual machines.
+The former offers high speeds, while the latter provides legitimacy because it doesn’t generate IP addresses from virtual machines.

 In this regard, website servers can’t and will never flag you on suspicion of being a bot, as would have been the case had the static proxy wholly relied on the data center proxy.

-What are Rotating Proxies?
+What Are Rotating Proxies?

 Rotating proxies are preferred in situations where a potential for a single IP address getting banned or blocked exists.